Skip to main content

 User signs in with SSO

-After accepting, the user signs in through your organization’s SSO provider.
+After accepting, the user signs in through your organization’s identity provider.
+They now have access to OneSignal.

 OneSignal SSO login page prompting the user to authenticate through their identity provider